thedhanawada/SFDC-Due-Date-Tracker/README.md

-# Due Date Tracker
+# Due Date Tracker LWC

-The Due Date Tracker is a Salesforce Lightning Web Component (LWC) designed to display the status of a due date on a record page.
-It calculates the difference between a specified start date and end date, and presents whether the due date is upcoming or has been breached.
+The Due Date Tracker is a Salesforce Lightning Web Component (LWC) that displays due date information on record pages.

 ![screenshot](https://github.com/thedhanawada/SFDC-Due-Date-Tracker/assets/13751641/f65491b7-4e5b-478e-8805-138abf762670)

 ## Features

-- Dynamically fetches record data using an Apex class.
+- Fetches record data dynamically using an Apex class.
-- Calculates the days remaining until the due date or the days past the due date.
+- Calculates days remaining until the due date or days past the due date.
-- Displays a message indicating the due date status.
-- Applies conditional styling based on whether the due date is upcoming or breached.
+- Displays status messages with conditional styling.

 ## Installation

-Deploy the LWC and the associated Apex class to your Salesforce org using your preferred deployment method.
-TBC.
+1. Deploy the LWC and associated Apex class to your Salesforce org.

 ## Configuration

-After deployment, the component can be dragged onto any record page in the Lightning App Builder.
-The following properties need to be set in the component's configuration:
+1. Drag and drop the component onto any record page in Lightning App Builder.
+2. Configure the following properties:
    - **Object Name**: API name of the Salesforce object.
-- **Field to Compare**: API name of the start date field on the object.
+   - **Field to Compare**: API name of the start date field.
-- **Comparison Date Field**: API name of the end date field on the object.
+   - **Comparison Date Field**: API name of the end date field.

 Example:
 - Object Name: `Campaign`